Skip To Content

 Park Avenue Synagogue

-MBB rediscovered artworks and decorative motifs, giving them new life.
+In revitalizing the 87th Street complex, MBB gave new life to artworks and decorative motifs.
 Spectacular stained-glass windows, created by renowned American abstract expressionist Adolph Gottlieb in 1954 to depict Jewish holidays, events, and life cycles, were reinstalled throughout the synagogue and the Learning Center.
 By distributing the artwork throughout the campus, MBB heightened the congregants’ sense of place and belonging while underscoring their shared history.
 Additionally, MBB translated existing motifs from the decorative frieze above the ark in the main sanctuary into new ornamental patterns in the minyan chapel and the Learning Center.

-The renewed religious campus illustrates the potent ways that architecture can fulfill the mission of a modern, forward-looking, multi-generational congregation.
+The renewed religious campus illustrates the potent ways that architecture can bridge historic and contemporary elements and support the evolution of an urban, multi-generational congregation.

 Recognition